OpenDSA/OpenDSA/RST/en/Hashing/BucketHash.rst

 .. inlineav:: buckethashCON2 ss
    :output: show

-Now you can try this version.

-.. avembed:: Exercises/Hashing/HashBucket2PRO.html ka

 Bucket methods are good for implementing hash tables stored on disk, because the bucket size can be set to the size of a disk block.